pwncollege/official-dojos/README.md

 # Official Dojos
 A listing of official dojos available on https://pwn.college/.
+Please submit issues/PRs to improve the educational material for everyone!

 ## Getting Started